 The September 7, 2024 cruise on the Norwegian Sky departs from Baltimore, Maryland.
-On this 11 Night Canada & New England: Boston Bar Harbor & Halifax (Baltimore To Quebec City) sailing, the ship will visit a total of 9 different cruise port destinations, including its departure port.
+On this 11 Night Canada & New England: Boston Bar Harbor & Halifax (Baltimore To Quebec City) sailing, the ship will visit a total of 9 cruise port destinations, including its departure port.
 The Norwegian Sky sets sail on Saturday, Sep 7th and returns on Wednesday, Sep 18th.

 Use the buttons below to toggle between cabin types.